NYU-DevOps-S18-Recommendations/recommendations/README.md

 ## Prerequisite Installation using Vagrant

-The easiest way to use this lab is with Vagrant and VirtualBox. if you don't have this software the first step is to download and install it.
+The easiest way to use this service is with Vagrant and VirtualBox. if you don't have this software the first step is to download and install it.

 Download [VirtualBox](https://www.virtualbox.org/)